spencertipping/tau/m/fabric.md

 6. We will often have chained operators for which _ι_ propagates linearly

 (1) and (2) mean that we can't rely on expensive static/topological analysis.
 (5) means that we don't have the "broadcast readiness" event problem; readiness-flow is strictly deterministic.
 (6) hints that we should be good at serial chains, which happens trivially if we have direct lookups.

+(6) is also subject to latency constraints.
+That is, if forward-latency is bounded by something aggressive like 10μs, we'll have a lot of fiber switching.
+If we have a longer latency, stream capacitance will take up more slack and allow each operator to run for longer.

 The simplest approach is just to have an `unordered_map<endpoint_id, operator>` that we consult for each _ι_ event.
 Operators can maintain bitmasks of operand readiness and activate when sufficient readiness occurs.
 Everything remains edge-triggered and fast.